 Students whose dietary needs qualify them for an adaptation under law shall be provided accommodations in keeping with local procedures.

+All parents shall be provided notice of how to request meal accommodations and how to submit a grievance related to a request for modifications based on a disability, at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.

 References: